kevkaleido/sql-data-warehouse-project/README.md

 A comprehensive data warehousing solution demonstrating end-to-end implementation of modern data architecture principles, ETL pipelines, and analytical reporting capabilities.

-## 🎯 Project Objective
+## Project Objective

-This project showcases my ability to design and implement a complete data warehouse solution from raw data ingestion to business-ready analytics.
-The implementation demonstrates my proficiency in data engineering best practices, SQL development, and dimensional modeling techniques.
+ Design and implement a complete data warehouse solution from raw data ingestion to business-ready analytics.

-## 🏗️ Architecture Overview
+## Architecture Overview

 The solution implements a **Medallion Architecture** with Bronze, Silver, and Gold layers: